aws/amazon-ivs-react-native-player/docs/usage-guide.md

 Let's consider the very popular type of video player which displays control buttons on the top of the Player.
 To accomplish this, you need to add the control buttons as a `children` of the component.
-We want to add `play/pause` button and use `pause` property to control the state.
+Let's assume you want to add play and pause buttons and use them to control the Player state.
+In the following example you can see how it can be done:

 ```tsx
 import IVSPlayer, { IVSPlayerRef } from 'amazon-ivs-react-native';